albar965/littlenavmap-manual/src/en/MAPFPEDIT.rst

       waypoint.
    -  **On multiple airports or navaids:** A menu pops up that allows to pick the object that should replace the selected waypoint.
-   -  **No airport and no navaid:** An user-defined position replaces the waypoint.
+   -  **No airport and no navaid:** An user defined position replaces the waypoint.

 -  **Click on departure or destination:** Replaces the departure or destination with an object depending on where you click next:

    -  **On a single airport:** Airport replaces the departure or destination.
-A default runway is assigned as start position if the departure is replaced with a new airport.
    -  **On a navaid:** Object replaces departure or destination which results in an invalid flight plan.
 The flight plan can be saved and loaded (a warning will be shown) but is unusable by the flight simulator.
    -  **On multiple airports or navaids:** A menu pops up that allows to select the object that replaces departure or destination.
-   -  **No airport and no navaid:** An user-defined position replaces the waypoint resulting in an invalid flight plan.
+   -  **No airport and no navaid:** An user defined position replaces the waypoint resulting in an invalid flight plan.

 -  **Right-clicking, pressing the escape key or any click outside of the